Current FINTRAC Approach to Canada MSB Physical Address and Compliance Substance

 Many early-stage, foreign-owned and/or remotely managed MSBs cannot build a full local infrastructure from day one.
 In those cases, outsourcing can be a faster and more cost-effective way to establish Canadian substance, record-keeping functions and compliance support without creating unnecessary fixed costs upfront.

-5. Can this type of setup help with banking and provider onboarding?
+5. Can this setup help with banking and payment provider onboarding?

 Often, yes.
-Banks, payment institutions and other service providers usually assess the quality of the compliance setup, local substance and overall credibility of the MSB during onboarding and ongoing review.
+Banks, payment institutions and other financial partners increasingly assess the quality of the company’s compliance framework, operational credibility, and Canada MSB physical office structure before onboarding or maintaining business relationships.

-6. Is this relevant only for new applicants, or also for existing MSBs?
+6. Is this relevant only for new applicants, or also for existing Canadian MSBs?

 Both.
 Existing MSBs may need to strengthen their Canadian compliance footprint in preparation for future interaction with regulators, banks and other counterparties, or for internal governance purposes.